cheatham1/SoftwareBook/glossary.md

 # Glossary

 This is not intended to be an exhaustive glossary.
 You will find answers to many of your questions by using a search engine.
-However, here are afew ATLAS physics terms explained to start you off.
+However, here are a few ATLAS physics terms explained to start you off.

 ## ATLAS coordinate system